EmilyRoseCotter/chatable-front-end/README.md

 A chatbot programmed to operate as a youth mental health first aider with a focus on despression and anxiety.
 Built using React as part of the [Manchester Codes](https://www.manchestercodes.com) software engineering bootcamp.

+The back end for this app can be found [here](https://github.com/JMoss89/chatable-backend)

 ### Desktop view
 ![desktop-view](./src/assets/desktop.png)